 Since doors need to be as strong as walls but as consistently useful as a kitchen sink faucet, they must be subjected to extreme testing to ensure that each aspect of the manufacture of the door is up to specifications, including but not limited to the bonded materials and coatings.

-In order to determine if the doors have been built properly, they go through a battery of testing as required by several regulatory agencies such as ASTM International, ANSI (American National Standards Institute), the NFRC (National Fenestration Rating Council), and local and regional Testing Application Standards.
+To determine if the doors have been built properly, they undergo a battery of testing as required by several regulatory agencies, such as ASTM International, ANSI (American National Standards Institute), the NFRC (National Fenestration Rating Council), and local and regional Testing Application Standards.

-These standards can include 500 hours of salt spray exposure, 300lbs pull tests, blast tests, impact tests, and cycle tests where a door is swung on a hinge, literally, millions of times.
+These standards can include 500 hours of salt spray exposure, 300-lb pull tests, blast tests, impact tests, and cycle tests in which a door is swung on a hinge literally millions of times.

-These tests are critical in ensuring that the doors are powerful enough and safe enough for any high-traffic and/or harsh environment they might be used in.
+These tests are critical in ensuring that the doors are powerful and safe enough for any high-traffic and/or harsh environment in which they might be used.
 But what if there was a way to ensure predictable outcomes of these tests and not just rely on the resiliency of the materials?

 How to Ensure Your Bonded Materials Will Be Strong